Cut on the Tongue: How to Care for Your Child

 Care Instructions

-• ibuprofen (such as Advil®, Motrin®, or a store brand).
-Don't give to babies under 6 months old.
+You can give acetaminophen (Tylenol® or a store brand) or ibuprofen (Advil®, Motrin®, or a store brand).
+Follow the package directions for how much to give and how often.
+Don't give ibuprofen to babies under 6 months old.

 • Give your child ice shavings or ice pops to soothe the pain and control swelling.